lotuslang/lotusjs/docs/Internal/Lexical Structure.md

 If you're a developers wanting to implement a tokenizer/lexer for Lotus, you might want to see [Lexer Algorithms]() for more machine-friendly definitions.

+## Preface : definitions

+This section defines some of the technical words used in this document.
+Some of those are context-specific.
+In such a case, multiple definitions will be given and the context will be noted in *italics*.

+**Comment** : Text that is ignored by the interpreter

+**Condition** :

+**Keyword** : Word that has a special meaning to the interpreter, and as such, can't be used as a variable identifier, class identifier, interface identifier, function identifier, or method identifier

 ## Comments

 Comments are one or multiple lines of text ignored by the interpreter.
 See [Comments]() for more information.